munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 - Allow configurable priority (for example, prefer YAML template over code) so you can control which implementation is used when multiples exist.
 - Include validation, lightweight instantiation checks, and caching to avoid repeated heavy construction.

-The Agent Factory pattern streamlines onboarding, testing, and evolution of an agent catalog, and preserves modularity and scalability by isolating agent changes from other system components.
+The Agent Factory pattern streamlines onboarding, testing, and evolution of an agent catalogue, and preserves modularity and scalability by isolating agent changes from other system components.

 ### LLM Integration Standards & Protocols